Resuscitative Endovascular Balloon Occlusion of the Aorta (REBOA) for Hemorrhagic Shock

 4. Blood pressure pre and post REBOA and balloon times (inflation and deflation) are documented in REBOA procedure note.

-3. Number and percentage of patients who had REBOA performed with complete REBOA procedure note to include documented blood pressure pre and post REBOA and documented balloon times (inflation and deflation).
+4. Patient had REBOA performed with complete REBOA procedure note to include documented blood pressure pre and post REBOA and documented balloon times (inflation and deflation).

 • Patient Record